scott cunningham

 Problem Sets

-Problem sets are due Fridays at 11:59 PM.
+Problem sets are due Tuesdays at 11:59 PM.
 Each includes analytical problems and R simulation components.
+Weekly problem sets help you practice and internalize the material before exams.

-Problem Set 1 Feb 13 Probability, conditional probability, Bayes' rule PDF
+Problem Set 1 Tue Feb 3, 11:59 PM Probability, conditional probability, Bayes' rule

-Problem Set 2 Feb 27 Random variables, expectation, variance, CEF PDF
+Problem Set 2 Tue Feb 10 Random variables, expectation, variance

 Schedule